 2 # Selective Tests for Checking any Risk to Pregnant Woman

-Below are the other Tests, your doctor may refer, in the case, he suspects any Health or Developmental Issue with Mother or Baby Health Condition.
+Below are the other Tests, your doctor may refer, to in case, he suspects any Health or Developmental Issues with Mother or Baby’s Health Condition.

-The HbA1c target for women with diabetes and pregnant ladies who are a risk of having a Diabetes are referring to get this Test done to regularly to see if their levels are staying within range.
+- Hemoglobin A1C: The HbA1c target for women with diabetes.
+And pregnant ladies who are a risk of having Diabetes are referred to get this Test done regularly.
+To see if their levels are staying within range.

-This test is recommended for ladies who already have Thyroid or at a Risk of having Thyroid.
+- TSH Thyroid: This test is recommended for ladies who already have Thyroid or are at risk of having Thyroid.

-The TORCH screen is a group of blood tests and done for detecting any infections in pregnant women and that may pass on to a fetus during pregnancy
+- TORCH screen: The TORCH screen is a group of blood tests done for detecting any infections in pregnant women that may pass on to a fetus during pregnancy

 3 # Selective Tests for Fetal Abnormalities

-It also used to check any risk of chromosome disorder in a fetus, such as Down syndrome (trisomy 21, trisomy 18, trisomy 13).
+- Cell-free fetal DNA: It is also used to check any risk of chromosome disorder in a fetus, such as Down syndrome (trisomy 21, trisomy 18, trisomy 13).

-It’s not a regular test and it’s only offered to women who are at an increased risk of having a baby with certain chromosomal or genetic abnormalities. especially, it’s recommended to a pregnant woman who is 35 years of age or older.
+- Chorionic Villus Sampling: It’s not a regular test and it’s only offered to women who are at an increased risk of having a baby with certain chromosomal or genetic abnormalities. especially, it’s recommended for a pregnant woman who is 35 years of age or older.

 Source from Wikipedia, labtestsonline